RuchaMK/practice_apex/README.md

 11. __TriggerScenario_1__
 	Roll Up Summary - Count number of contacts on Account using trigger .
 12. __TriggerScenario_2__\
-	Whenever phone is modified on account object then update contact record with phone field.
+	P-C: Whenever phone is modified on account object then update contact record with phone field.
 13. __TriggerScenario_3__\
 	Prevent Account from deleting if it has 2 or more contacts.
 14. __TriggerScenario_4__\